manumathew23/data-lists/README.md

 # data-lists
-A repo for lists of various useful data which could be useful in projects especially for data-mining.
+A repo for lists of various useful data which could be useful in projects especially for data-mining, natural language processing, autocomplete features etc.